 When the SLEEP instruction is being executed, the next instruction (PC + 1) is prefetched.
 For the device to wake-up through an interrupt event, the corresponding interrupt enable bit must be enabled.
 Wake-up will occur regardless of the state of the GIE bit.
 If the GIE bit is disabled, the device continues execution at the instruction after the SLEEP instruction.
-If the GIE bit is enabled, the device executes the instruction after the SLEEP instruction after the SLEEP instruction of the instruction following SLEEP is not desirable, the user should have a NOP after the SLEEP instruction.
+If the GIE bit is enabled, the device executes the instruction after the SLEEP instruction, the device will call the Interrupt Service Routine.
+In cases where the execution of the instruction following SLEEP is not desirable, the user should have a NOP after the SLEEP instruction.